-What Is Trauma?
+What is Trauma?

-However, childhood trauma, such as abuse or witnessing domestic violence, can have some of the most prominent effects on a person’s mental health.
-Trauma therapy helps unlock these memories and teaches the individual how to process them healthily.
+Sometimes, a person may not even remember the traumatic event causing the effects.
+For example, people sometimes do not remember childhood trauma because they repressed the memory.
+However, childhood trauma, such as abuse or witnessing domestic violence, can have some of the most profound effects on a person’s mental health.
+Trauma therapy in Los Angeles helps unlock these memories.
+Then, it teaches the person how to process them in a healthy way.

 The Types of Trauma

-- Childhood neglect and abuse
+- Childhood neglect or abuse

-- Witnessing acts of violence
+- Community violence

-The Effects Of Trauma On The Brain
+The Effects of Trauma on the Brain

 - Panic attacks